Common London Tourist Mistakes: Tips to Avoid When Visiting

 Remember that you will be jet-lagged if you travel from the United States to London.
 Try to get into their time zone as soon as possible.
 Stay awake until at least 8 p.m. local time on the first day.

-Also, don’t plan too much for your first day, especially places where reservations are needed.
-Beware that your flight might be delayed, and you might miss a reservation if it is planned the day you arrive.
+Also, donโt plan too much for your first day, especially places where reservations are needed.
+Beware that your flight might be delayed, and you might miss a reservation if it is planned for the day you arrive.

-Avoid staying too far from Central London to save money.
+To save money, avoid staying too far from Central London.
 Use City Mapper or Google Maps to estimate how long it will take to arrive at the must-visit places from your accommodations.
-Don’t spend your valuable vacation time commuting.
+Donโt spend your valuable vacation time commuting.

 When choosing a hotel, look for the distance to an underground station.